os.environ['ANTHROPIC_LOG'] = 'debug'

 Creating correctly formatted dict

-s from scratch every time isn’t very handy, so next up we’ll add helpers for this.
+s from scratch every time isn’t very handy, so we’ll import a couple of helper functions from the msglm

 = "I'm Jeremy"